SecNet-mi/SecNet/README.md

 # SecNet
-We will release the code after the paper is accepted.
+We are refining the code to enhance its readability and ease of use, with the release scheduled for March 1, 2025.